mborisyak/symgen/README.md

 - it is computed before executing the usual update functions and the local variables are available for the context update functions;
 - unlike normal updates, it is computed sequentially --- an update function (or rather definition) can use variables computed before it.

 Local context can be declared via `where` method.
-Declaring local context of a `Symbol` simply passes it to its invocations.
+Declaring local context of a `Symbol` simply passes it to its invocations (but not to conditions, likelihoods and operations).

 ```python
 expr = symbol('expr').where(t1=lambda i: 2 * i + 1)